 If you’re wondering “what do people eat in Peru?” look no further than the Mistura festival to have all your questions answered.
 A visit to this food celebration is the perfect opportunity to explore all of the different types of food in Peru in one place.

 Start your food quest with some of Peru’s most beloved appetizers.
 Anticuchos, or marinated cow heart kebabs on skewers, is a popular one for meat lovers.
-Tamales, that savory cornmeal delight wrapped in a corn husk or banana leaves; papa a la huancaina, boiled potatoes smothered in a creamy aji amarillo (yellow pepper sauce); and causa, a layered potato/tuna casserole are great ones to try.
+Tamales, that savory cornmeal delight wrapped in a corn husk or banana leaves; papa a la huancaina, boiled potatoes smothered in a creamy huancaina (yellow pepper sauce); and causa, a layered potato/tuna casserole are great ones to try.

 Soups and broths might not sound like the most exciting eats, but that’s because you haven’t tasted a flavorful chupe de camarones or a hearty Inchicapi (Amazonian stew based on chicken and peanuts).
 In fact, traditional Peruvian cooking probably finds its most comforting form in its delicious caldos, lawas, chupes, sancochados, and sopas.